A family of finite element Stokes complexes in three dimensions: Introduction

-Our construction is inspired by recent progress on the modified bubble functions by Guzm\'an and Neilan \cite{guzman2018inf} and a $\grad\curl$-conforming finite element in 2D \cite{HZZcurlcurl2D}.
-Indeed, the restriction of \eqref{discrete-complex} to each face coincides with the sequences in \cite{HZZcurlcurl2D}.
-For the velocity space $\bm \Sigma^{+}_h$, we extend the construction in \cite{guzman2018inf} by enriching the Scott-Vogelius velocity space with the modified Bernardi-Raugel bubbles in the low order case and suitable interior bubbles in higher order cases.
-Then we construct the entire complex by the Poincar\'e operators.
+In the lowest order case, the spaces in \eqref{discrete-complex} have 4, 18, 16, and 1 DOFs on each element, respectively.
+The DOFs are those of the Whitney forms (e.g., the N\'ed\'elec element and the Raviart-Thomas element), plus vertex evaluation for $V_{h}$ and $\bm\Sigma^{+}_h$.
+See Figure \ref{fig:third-family} below.
+Our construction is inspired by the modified Bernardi-Raugel bubble functions by Guzm\'an and Neilan \cite{guzman2018inf}.
+For the velocity space $\bm \Sigma^{+}_h$, we extend the low order construction in \cite{guzman2018inf} by enriching the vector-valued Lagrange finite elements with the modified Bernardi-Raugel bubbles and/or suitable interior bubbles in high order cases.
+Then we construct the entire complex using the Poincar\'e operators.
+The restriction of \eqref{discrete-complex} to each face coincides with the 2D sequences in \cite{HZZcurlcurl2D}.

-The canonical interpolations for the spaces in \eqref{3D:quad-curl} commute with the differential operators.
-By a standard argument, we show the convergence of a $\grad\curl$ model problem.
-We also show the inf-sup condition of the Stokes pair $\bm\Sigma^{+}_h$-$W_h$ (thus the convergence of the standard finite element discretization of the Stokes problem).
+Applications of \eqref{discrete-complex} include the discretization of incompressible flows, where $\bm \Sigma_h^+$ and $W_h$ are the finite element spaces for the velocity and pressure, respectively.
+Stokes complexes provide a solution to the important problem of preserving the divergence-free condition (incompressibility) precisely in the discretization of the Navier-Stokes equations \cite{falk2013stokes,john2017divergence}.
+In this direction, the last two spaces $\bm \Sigma^{+}_h$-$W_{h}$ in \eqref{discrete-complex} extend the low order construction in Guzm\'an and Neilan \cite{guzman2018inf} to an arbitrary order, avoiding supersmoothness or an extensive use of macroelement structures.
+Moreover, obtaining the entire complex \eqref{discrete-complex} has other benefits.
+For example, a discrete subcomplex provides an explicit characterization for the kernel of differential operators, which is crucial for the construction of robust preconditioners in the framework of the subspace correction methods and auxiliary space preconditioning technology \cite{lee2007robust,schoeberlthesis,hiptmair2007nodal,xu2009optimal}.
+With an explicit characterization of the kernel spaces in a discrete complex, one may construct parameter robust preconditioners for solving the Navier-Stokes equations, c.f., \cite{farrell2020reynolds}.

+Another application of \eqref{discrete-complex}, though less addressed in the literature, is on the high order $\curl$ problems in electromagnetism and continuum mechanics \cite{mindlin1962effects,park2008variational,chacon2007steady}.
+Conforming discretization of $H(\grad\curl; \Omega)$ can be viewed as a natural candidate for solving these problems.
+In this paper, we show that $V_{h}$ in \eqref{discrete-complex} lead to a convergence scheme for a high order $\curl$ problem.
+Our construction thus extends the results in two space dimensions (2D) \cite{HZZcurlcurl2D,WZZelement} and simplifies the 3D $H(\grad\curl)$-conforming element \cite{3D-curlcurlconforming} by two of the authors, which has at least 315 DOFs on each tetrahedron.
+In fact, solving high order $\curl$ problems is a subtle issue.
+Similar to the discretization of the Maxwell equations, notorious spurious numerical solutions may appear on non-convex domains if the smoothness of the finite elements are higher than necessary.
+We leave detailed discussions to future work, but only mention that $V_{h}$ and the entire complex \eqref{discrete-complex} provide the structures that guarantee the convergence of these problems.